-Star Wars: Return of the Jedi, when flying on approach to the moon on Endor in a stolen imperial shuttle, Han tells Chewbacca: "I don't know... fly casual."
+- Star Wars: Return of the Jedi, when flying on approach to the moon on Endor in a stolen imperial shuttle, Han tries to advise Chewbacca.

 Darth Vader/Stewie: Where is that very casual looking shuttle going?

-Lampshaded by the narrator of Small Gods: "Beneath the temple, Ern and sergeant Simony made their way through the tunnels of the citadel using the kind of nonchalant walk which would draw detail and arrow-sharp attention to them in seconds.
-Fortunately the guards were all above ground at the ceremony."
+- Lampshaded by the narrator of Small Gods: "Urn and Fergmen walked nonchalantly through the tunnels of the Citadel, using the kind of nonchalant walk which, had there been anyone to take an interest in it, would have draw detailed and arrow-sharp attention to them within seconds."

 Live Action TV